-Nearly 150 Omicron cases found in Dane County, health officials say
+Nearly 150 omicron cases found in Dane County, health officials say

-The Department of Health Services had only 19 confirmed cases of Omicron statewide as of Monday, putting the spread of the variant in Dane County in line with a runaway spread across the country that has prompted health advisories as the holiday weekend fast approaches.
+The Department of Health Services reported only 19 confirmed cases of omicron statewide as of Monday, putting the spread of the variant in Dane County in line with a runaway spread across the country that has prompted health advisories as the holiday weekend approaches.

 “We all need to be prepared and take action now so that we can preserve our hospital capacity and prevent severe outcomes,” she said.

-The vaccination status of residents with Omicron is unknown at this time since genetic sequencing has not been matched with records in the state's disease surveillance system, said Sarah Mattes, a spokesperson with Public Health.
-Whether or not anyone has been hospitalized with Omicron in Dane County is not yet known for the same reason, Mattes said.
+The vaccination status of residents with omicron is unknown at this time because genetic sequencing has not been matched with records in the state’s disease surveillance system, said Sarah Mattes, a spokesperson with Public Health.
+Whether anyone has been hospitalized with omicron in Dane County is not yet known for the same reason, Mattes said.

 With Christmas days away, Public Health urged residents to get tested before gathering with family and friends.

 If taking a home rapid test, officials recommended taking the test as soon as possible before gathering with others.
-Public Health also operates a testing site at 2230 S. Park St., which will be open from 8 a.m. to 12 p.m. on Christmas Eve though will be closed on Christmas Day.
-Public Health has expanded its number of available appointments in anticipation of increased holiday demand, Mattes said.
+Public Health also operates a testing site at 2230 S. Park St., which will be open from 8 a.m. to noon on Christmas Eve but closed on Christmas Day.
+Public Health has expanded the number of available appointments in anticipation of increased holiday demand, Mattes said.

-Other measures can include keeping gatherings "small and short" and taking extra precautions with elderly people or those that are immunocompromised and have chronic health conditions.
+Other measures can include keeping gatherings “small and short” and taking extra precautions with elderly people or those who are immunocompromised and have chronic health conditions.

 Despite the colder temperatures expected over the holiday weekend, the health agency suggested opening windows for better ventilation or moving gatherings outside to curb the spread of the new variant.

-As for getting vaccinated, it is likely too late to benefit from a vaccine or a boosters ability to mitigate symptoms by Christmas, Public Health said.
-Though officials urged getting vaccinated or a booster shot as Omicron continues to spread in the coming weeks.
+As for getting vaccinated, it is likely too late to benefit from the ability of vaccines or boosters to mitigate symptoms by Christmas, Public Health said.
+Still, officials urged getting vaccinated or getting a booster shot as omicron continues to spread in the coming weeks.

 Lucas Robinson's 5 favorite stories of the year